 As a TSP participant with valuable retirement savings, you should be aware that there are many forms of financial fraud aimed at getting a piece of your account.
 Many of these scams are perpetrated over the Internet.
 Phishing, for example, is when you receive an email claiming to be from your financial institution, asking you (for some stated reason) to verify your account number and password.
 You are generally linked to a website to enter this information, and the website looks legitimate to you.
 You enter the information, thinking you are taking care of an important administrative task, but you've just given your account to a criminal.

 How the TSP Contacts You

 The TSP will never contact you by email, telephone, or mail asking you to provide sensitive personal information such as your account number, Social Security number, password, or PIN.

 The TSP contacts participants primarily by mail.
 The mail is sent from Birmingham, Alabama.
 Any letter that you receive from us will have your account number printed on it.
 This number is the TSP's means of identifying you.
 If we did not have this number, we could not contact you, by mail or otherwise.
 So if you receive any kind of communication asking you to "verify your account number," you can be sure that it is not legitimately from the TSP.

 Your Web password and PIN are your business, and no one at the Thrift Savings Plan will ever need to know those numbers for any reason.

 Communication by Email

-The TSP will email you only to confirm an account transaction performed on the Web, and only if you provided your email address during your transaction.
+- confirm an account transaction performed on the web, and only if you provided your email address during the transaction; or

 Communication by Telephone